KulikDM/pythresh/docs/benchmark.rst

 of randomness of each thresholder's ability to evaluate labels for the outlier decision scores in the uncertainty.

-From the plot below, ``VAE`` performed the worst and was highly affected by the choice of the selected random state. ``DSN`` which is a thresholder that overall performed well during the benchmark tests is also sensitive to randomness.
-To alleviate the effects of randomness on for the thresholders, it is recommended that a combined method be used by setting different random states (e.g. ``ALL(thresholders = [DSN(random_state=1234), DSN(random_state=42), DSN(random_state=9685),
+From the plot below, ``WIND`` performed the worst and was highly affected by the choice of the selected random state. ``DSN`` which is a thresholder that overall performed well during the benchmark tests is also sensitive to randomness.
+To alleviate the effects of randomness on the thresholders, it is recommended that a combined method be used by setting different random states (e.g. ``ALL(thresholders = [DSN(random_state=1234), DSN(random_state=42), DSN(random_state=9685),